cdoublev/css/doc/parse/README.md

   - the argument of `CSSStyleSheet.insertRule()`
   - the argument of `Element.style.setProperty()`
   - the argument of `Element.querySelector()`
-  - the value assigned to `Element.style` or `Element.media`
+  - the value assigned to `Element.style`, `Element.media`, `Element.sizes`
   - etc

-The output can be a list of component values, a declaration, a `CSSRule`, a `CSSStyleDeclaration`, or a `CSSStyleSheet`.
+The output can be a `CSSStyleSheet`, a `CSSRule`, a declaration, a `CSSStyleDeclaration`, or a list of component values.

-Let's introduce the CSS grammar and look at parsing a declaration specified with `Element.style.setProperty()`, before sketching a complete picture by looking at parsing a style sheet.
+Let's introduce the CSS grammar and look at parsing a declaration value specified with `Element.style.setProperty()`, before sketching a complete picture by looking at parsing a style sheet.

 ## CSS grammar

-The CSS grammar is structred on three levels: lexic, syntax, and semantics.
-Lexic and syntax define the structure of a value while semantics define its contextual meaning.
-For example, `opacity: red` is a valid `<declaration>` but its value is invalid according to its name.
+The CSS grammar is layered on three levels: lexic, syntax, and semantics.
+Lexic and syntax define the structure.
+Semantics defines the contextual meaning.

-In CSS specifications, *grammar* always refers to a production or [value definition](./value-definition.md) and implicitly includes any semantic rules defined in prose.
-Theoretically, the CSS grammar can be defined only with production rules, but encoding semantics is not always trivial.
-Besides, a CSS value failing to match a production must not always have to cause the entire process to fail.
+In CSS specifications, *grammar* always refers to a production or [value definition](./value-definition.md).
+It implicitly includes any semantic rule defined in prose.

+The CSS grammar could be defined only with production rules, but encoding semantics is not always trivial, and a CSS value failing to match a production must not always cause the entire process to fail.
+Therefore, some productions are defined with an algorithm that handle invalid parts of the value.

+The input list of tokens (lexical units) can be transformed into a rule, a declaration, a collection of these values, after parsing its contents against the corresponding grammar in the context, represented by any higher-level structure or grammar.

-The following list introduces the different levels of CSS structures:
+The following list describes the different levels of CSS value structures:

   - style sheet: list of rules
   - rule: